zoni/Pikachoun-Clothing-blogging-platform/README.md

 Pikachoun Clothing blogging platform
 ====================================

-Pikachoun Clothing is a fictional company that needs their Wordpress blogging platform automated.
-This is part of an assessment by Rackspace for Automation Engineers.
+*Pikachoun Clothing* is a fictional company that needs their Wordpress blogging platform automated.
+This is part of an assessment from Rackspace for people applying for the role of Automation Engineer.

+Pikachoun Clothing has provided a list of requirements that their platform needs to adhere to, but to discourage other people taking the same assessment I have chosen not to publish them here.
+Study the structure of the project and the history of the repository and you will get a good sense of what is asked, though. :)

 Requirements
 ------------